 Cybersecurity

 Cybersecurity is here to stay.
-Digital systems and automated workings are no longer part of our society.
-And that has far-reaching consequences for the 'digital security' of that society.
-Cybersecurity is therefore about the digital security of - parts of - society.
-And that means that every company and every part of the government must ask itself the question: how dependent is the company on the digital working environment?
-What risks does the company run and what measures have been taken?
+Today, the 'digital world' and the 'real world' are so intertwined that they can hardly be assessed separately anymore.
+While in the physical world people and companies are used to identifying and mitigating risks, in the digital world this is a completely different story.
+Cybersecurity is about the digital security of - parts of - society.
+And that means that every company and every part of government must ask itself the question; how dependent is the company on the digital working environment?
+What risks does the company face and what measures are in place?
+Our cybersecurity and cybercrime specialists will be happy to answer all your questions.

 Boardroom session NIS2